postspectacular/vam-decode/assets/readme.txt

 DecodeIdent: The V&A Decode generative identity

-The Victoria & Albert Museum  has commissioned the artist Karsten Schmidt to design a truly malleable, digital identity for the Decode exhibition by providing it as open source code.
+The Victoria & Albert Museum  has commissioned Karsten Schmidt to design a truly malleable, digital identity for the Decode exhibition by providing it as an open source project.

 We are giving you the opportunity to recode Karsten's work and create your own original artwork.
 If we love your work it might